beilmanmich/datasci_projects/readme.md

 which is linear in ![alt text](https://latex.codecogs.com/gif.latex?%24A%24) and ![alt text](https://latex.codecogs.com/gif.latex?%24B%24).

-TOOLS USED: Pands, sklearn - BaseEstimator, TransformerMixin,  DictBectorizer, Pipeline, LogisticRegression, KNeighborsRegressor
+_TOOLS USED_: Pands, sklearn - BaseEstimator, TransformerMixin,  DictBectorizer, Pipeline, LogisticRegression, KNeighborsRegressor

 ## (7) Using NLP to Predict Yelp Ratings

 I then returned to the Yelp Data to explore how much information was contained in the review texts, whether they could more accurately predict ratings.
 This project allowed a rich dataset to practice natural language processing (NLP) as the unstructured data contains the text record of a written yelp review.
 Since I was working with over one million reviews and a design matrix of over a million feature-words, scalability was an overriding factor during model selection, especially since the model had to fit within Heroku's memory constraints.
 However, the predictive power of even a basic out-of-the-box ridge regression was magnitudes greater than that of the models in the previous section (yielding a score of over .6).

-TOOLS USED: nltk, nltk.tokenize, nltk.WordNetLemmatizer, Textblob, dill, numpy, pandas, seaborn, matplotlib.pylab, sklearn - linear_models, externals, joblib, cross_validation, grid_searchCV, FeatureUnion, Pipeline, CountVectorizer, HashingVectorizer, Tfidf, Tfidf_vectorizer
+_TOOLS USED_: nltk, nltk.tokenize, nltk.WordNetLemmatizer, Textblob, dill, numpy, pandas, seaborn, matplotlib.pylab, sklearn - linear_models, externals, joblib, cross_validation, grid_searchCV, FeatureUnion, Pipeline, CountVectorizer, HashingVectorizer, Tfidf, Tfidf_vectorizer

 ## (8) Using ML to Categorize Music Samples

 Music offers an extremely rich and interesting playing field.
 The objective of this miniproject is to develop models that are able to recognize the genre of a musical piece (electronic, folkcountry, jazz, raphiphop, rock). first from pre-computed features and then working from the raw waveform (files with 5-10 seconds of a music sample).
 This is a typical example of a classification problem on time series data.

-TOOLS USED: numpy, scipy, Librosa, audioread, audioop, pandas, dill, sklearn - preprocessing, ensemble, LabelEncoder, DecisionTreeClassifier, StandardScaler, normalize, PCA, RandomForestClassifier, Pipeline, SVM, SVC
+_TOOLS USED_: numpy, scipy, Librosa, audioread, audioop, pandas, dill, sklearn - preprocessing, ensemble, LabelEncoder, DecisionTreeClassifier, StandardScaler, normalize, PCA, RandomForestClassifier, Pipeline, SVM, SVC

 ## (9) SparkOverload - Using Spark to Analyze StackOverflow Data